aisingapore/TagUI/docs/reference.rst

 -quiet or -q
 ********************
 Runs without output to command prompt except for explicit output (echo, show, check steps and errors etc).
+To have fine-grained control on showing and hiding output during execution (eg hiding password from showing up), use ``quiet_mode = true`` and ``quiet_mode = false`` in your flow.

 -edge or -e
 ********************